 Offa led campaigns against the Britons of Wales and as a result of these hostilities built Offa's Dyke, for which he is possibly best remembered.
 The huge dyke marked the border between Wales and Mercia.

-Offa came into conflict with Jaenberht, the Archbishop of Canterbury but retained a friendly relationship with Pope Adrian I, whom Offa allowed to increase his control over the English church, while accepting Offa's request for the creation of an archbishopric of Lichfield.
+Offa came into conflict with Jaenberht, the Archbishop of Canterbury but retained a friendly relationship with Pope Adrian I, whom Offa allowed increasing his control over the English church while accepting Offa's request for the creation of an archbishopric of Lichfield.
 This change in church organization freed the Mercian church from the authority of the archbishop of Canterbury in Kent.

 King Offa of Mercia died on 29th July, 796, his achievements are regarded as second only to Alfred the Great among the Anglo-Saxon kings.
 Roger of Wendover records "Offa, the magnificent king of the Mercians, having nearly completed his most noble monastery, died, according to the opinion of many, in the town of Offley (in Hertfordshire), and his body is said to have been conveyed to the town of Bedford, and to have been buried in a royal manner in a certain chapel outside the city, situated on the bank of the river Ouse.
 It is reported by nearly all the people of that neighbourhood, even to the present day, that the aforesaid chapel, from decay and the violence of that river, was precipitated, together with the king's tomb, into the stream; and that the sepulchre is now seen by bathers in the summer time deep beneath the waters, but though it has been sought with the greatest diligence, yet, as if by a fatality, it cannot be found."